About Our Committee

 The first set of signs was installed in 2012, followed by a second phase in 2015 which included several other sites within the Park.

 Various volunteers and naturalists developed the content and provided the images.
-Most of these signs were funded through a TD Friends of the Environment grant.
-City staff reviewed proposed locations and content, provided the layout and coordinated manufacturing and installation.
-Financial administration was provided by the Toronto Parks and Trees Foundation.
+Most signs were funded through a TD Friends of the Environment grant.
+City staff reviewed and helped produce and install them.

 Mailing address for legal purposes: